thedeadman782004/serverless-ReqRes/README.md

 }).run
 ```

-This works but it may get a bit more complex so you split it into a module
+This works but it may get a bit more complex, so you split it into a module

 File: src/postData.js
 ```javascript